Understanding Trauma: Its Impact and Recovery

 Recovery from Trauma

-Remarkably, we humans our resilient.
-We can heal from trauma.
-Miller-Karas, LCSW, the creator of the trauma resiliency model explains, that “the ‘elegant design’ of the nervous system offers hope.”
-She continues, “understanding the neuroscience behind our suffering reframes our experience.”
-Markedly, she posits that our biological system functions “to heal and create new meanings and purpose from our suffering” (Miller-Karas, 2015).
+“The ‘elegant design’ of the nervous system offers hope.
+Understanding the neuroscience behind our suffering reframes our experience.
+Our biological system functions to heal and create new meanings and purpose from our suffering” (Miller-Karas, 2015).

 There are many avenues available to support healing.
 Trauma doesn’t disappear when left to its own.
 We must address the tragedies of our lives.
 We must find ways to process the trauma.